-Feeling healthy requires both physical and mental well-being; studies have shown that people who self-assess poor physical and mental health have poorer health outcomes.
-In 2012, Clark County residents reported feeling less well than U.S. residents overall.
-This was higher for females and Hispanics.4
+Feeling healthy is associated with both physical and mental wellbeing; studies have shown that people who self-assess poor physical and mental health have poorer health outcomes.
+In 2012, Clark County residents reported feeling less well than U.S. residents overall, with rates of self-assessed poor health higher.4